 Senior Vice President, Programs & Innovations

-Holly Hazard is the Senior Vice President for Programs and Innovations for The Humane Society of the United States, where she is responsible for all of the organization's largest departments, including companion animals, wildlife, horses, and the Humane Society Veterinary Medical Association.
+Holly Hazard is the Senior Vice President of Programs and Innovations for The Humane Society of the United States, where she is responsible for all of the organization's largest departments, including companion animals, wildlife, horses, and the Humane Society Veterinary Medical Association.

 She is also responsible for developing new programs using entrepreneurial and alternative non-profit models.